Skip to content

 Lafora disease is a rare lysosomal storage disorder in which brain cells are unable to rid themselves of waste products.
 The waste continues to build up until the cells become so overwhelmed with waste material that they die off.

-Lafora is a genetic health issue in dachshunds of the miniature wire-haired variety, but generally occurs later in life.
+Lafora is a genetic dachshund health issue of the miniature wire-haired variety, but generally occurs later in life.
 The hallmark of this disease is myoclonic epilepsy, which consists of seizures that are characterized by brief, shock-like jerking spasms of a muscle or muscle group.

 Unfortunately at this time, like other lysosomal storage diseases, diagnosis is difficult, there is no definitive cure, and prognosis is poor.